shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-testing-tutorial.md

 1. In the first transaction we are sending **bob** as the **sender** who we have set as **Owner**.
 Hence, we expect our transaction to fail and have **valid** set as **False**.
 2. In the second transaction we are sending ```sp.tez(25)``` as the counter party's stake which we have set as 5 XTZ.
 Hence, we expect our transaction to fail and have **valid** set as **False**.
-3. The third transaction has both the counter party and stake amount correct and we expect it to be a valid transaction.
+3. The third transaction has both the counterparty and stake amount correct and we expect it to be a valid transaction.
-4. In the fourth transaction evn though all the parameters are correct , the counter arty has already staked once in the contract and can not stake again.
+4. In the fourth transaction even though all the parameters are correct, the counter arty has already staked once in the contract and can not stake again.
 Hence, we expect our transaction to fail and have **valid** set as **False**.

 ## ```claimCounterparty()```